c-wenlong/tp/docs/UserGuide.md

    ```
    java -jar classmonitor.jar
    ```
    This command launches ClassMonitor.
-After a few seconds, a Graphical User Interface (GUI) similar to the one shown in the image should appear.
+After a few seconds, a Graphical User Interface (GUI) similar to the one shown below should appear.
 You'll see some sample data in the app.
    ![Ui](images/Ui_v1.4.png)

 1. Type the command in the command box and press Enter to execute it.
 E.g. typing **`help`** and pressing Enter will open the help window.<br>